All About Forensic Photography Careers and Schools

 Salary and Job Outlook

-According to the U.S. Bureau of Labor Statistics' 2014-15 Occupational Outlook Handbook, the median national annual salary for forensic science technicians is $52,840, while photographers earn $28,490.
+According to the U.S. Bureau of Labor Statistics’ current Occupational Outlook Handbook, the median national annual salary for forensic science technicians is $56,750, while photographers earn $34,070.

-Forensic science technician employment is expected to grow at a slower than average rate through 2022.
-The BLS also predicts job growth for photographers will be slow—4 percent through 2022.
+Employment of forensic science technicians is expected to grow at a rate of 17 percent through 2026.
+The BLS also predicts that job growth for photographers will decline by 8 percent in the same time frame.

 Actual salaries may vary greatly based on specialization within the field, location, years of experience and a variety of other factors.
 National long-term projections of employment growth may not reflect local and/or short-term economic or job conditions, and do not guarantee actual job growth.